 What issues can be addressed in special session?

-When the Governor calls a special session, it is restricted to those matters the Governor specifies in calling the special session; however, the Governor may amend the call during special session.
-In her Executive Order calling the special session, the Governor recommended that lawmakers:
+A special session is restricted to those matters specified in the Governor’s call; however, the Governor may amend the call during special session.
+In her Executive Order calling the 2017 special session, Governor Fallin recommended that lawmakers:

 - Address the immediate budget shortfall created by the loss of the $215 million cigarette fee revenue.